 Of course – food, like in most countries and cities.

-An average person living in Mexico, and having to feed his/her family, spends the biggest amount of their money in supermarkets and open “mercados”.
+An average person living in Mexico, and having to feed his/her family, spends the most significant amount of their money in supermarkets and opens “mercados”.

-After food, rent is the biggest expense for people living in Mexico.
+After food, rent is the most significant expense for people living in Mexico.

-The rent isn’t the biggest problem financially for Mexican people, but it is a bit high and you have to set aside a large portion of your salary for it.
+The rent isn’t the biggest financial problem financially for Mexican people, but it is a bit high and you have to set aside a large portion of your salary.

 Restaurants and transportation are also significant expenses for an average person living in Mexico.